Autonomous Recharging and Flight Mission Planning for Battery-operated Autonomous Drones: Power Consumption Model

-This section describes a general multivariate blackbox model of power consumption for a drone that has been used extensively in the literature of electric vehicles \cite{ganti2010greengps,stefan2013modularecev,alesaandn2002statmdlfc,cmtseng2015pardte,tc2016dte}, which will be verified in the later empirical studies.
+This section introduces a general multivariate black-box model of power consumption for multi-copter drones.
+In essence, the battery consumption of an electric vehicle is determined by the total power needed to overcome the physical forces opposing its motion, which include the force for acceleration and aerodynamic drag force\cite{stefan2013modularecev,alesaandn2002statmdlfc, eugene2013rtbattery}.

-Let the estimated battery power consumption of a drone be $\hat{P}$, which is estimated by a number of measurement parameters in the following linear equation:
+Let $\hat{P}$ denote the estimated battery power consumption of a drone.
+Hinging on the insights gained in Section~\ref{subsec-power_exp} as well as prior models for electric vehicles, we express $\hat{P}$ as a linear combination of three composite forces parameterized by mass, acceleration, velocity and wind attributes.
+Mathematically, $\hat{P}$ takes the following form:

-where \begin{itemize} \item $\vec{v}_{xy}$ and $\vec{a}_{xy}$ are the speed and acceleration vectors describing the horizontal movement of the drone. \item $\vec{v}_{z}$ and $\vec{a}_{z}$ are the speed and acceleration vectors describing the vertical movement of the drone. \item $m$ is the weight of payload. \item $\vec{w}_{xy}$ is the vector of wind movement in the horizontal surface. \item ${\beta}_{1},..., {\beta}_{9}$ are the coefficients, and $\|\vec{v}\|$ denotes the magnitude of a vector. \end{itemize} The coefficients ${\beta}_{1},..., {\beta}_{9}$ can be estimated by the standard regression method, if sufficient measurement data is collected.
+where $\|\cdot\|$ denotes the magnitude of a vector, ${\beta}_{1},..., {\beta}_{9}$ are the regression coefficients to be calculated and \begin{itemize} \item $\vec{v}_{xy}$ and $\vec{a}_{xy}$ are the speed and acceleration vectors describing the horizontal movement of the drone, \item $\vec{v}_{z}$ and $\vec{a}_{z}$ are the speed and acceleration vectors characterizing the vertical movement of the drone, \item $m$ is the payload weight, \item $\vec{w}_{xy}$ is the vector of wind dynamics in the horizontal surface. \end{itemize}

-Assuming the uniform conditions (e.g., speed, wind) within a period of duration $D$, the total energy consumption of the drone in duration $D$ is estimated by $\hat{P} \cdot D$.